Usage

 Downstream DID Verification

-2. Identify the controller's uDID from the dDID metadata (if no controller is found, the verification fails).
+- Identify the controller's uDID from the dDID metadata.
+If no controller is found, the verification fails.

-4. Verify that the timestamp on the root DID exactly matches the configured root_event_time parameter.
+- Verify that the timestamp on the root DID exactly matches the configured

-5. Starting at the root DID, descend down the DID chain and verify each attestation signature using the public key from the next upstream DID document (if any signature is invalid, the verification fails).
+parameter.
+If the timestamp does not match, the verification fails. - Starting at the root DID, descend down the DID chain and verify each attestation signature using the public key from the next upstream DID document.
+If any signature is invalid, the verification fails.

 This process ensures that the exact content of the downstream DID (including the public keys of the downstream legal entity) has been attested to by a recognised upstream entity, whose own public keys have themselves been attested to in a chain of signatures leading back to the root DID, whose exact time of publication has also been verified.